postgresml/postgresml/pgml-cms/docs/api/sql-extension/pgml.transform/text-classification.md

 ### Sentiment analysis

-Sentiment analysis is a type of natural language processing technique which analyzes a piece of text to determine the sentiment or emotion expressed within.
+Sentiment analysis is a type of natural language processing (NLP) technique which analyzes a piece of text to determine the sentiment or emotion expressed within.
 It can be used to classify a text as positive, negative, or neutral.

 #### Example